 Bottom Line – It’s Tough, But You Can Do It

-Don’t be intimidated by the time frame.
-Yes, detoxing from weed if you’re a heavy user is tough, but it’s totally worth it to try and get the THC levels in your body at least below detectable levels.
+Yes, detoxing from weed if you’re a heavy user is tough, but it’s possible to get the THC levels in your body at least below detectable levels.
 If you’re an occasional user or you have an odd joint here and there, it should be even easier.
 The last tip we can give you is to use a home THC test kit to see where you are before your actual test.
 Finally, if you want to do a full detox or take a tolerance break, just wait until after your drug test and do it without stress.